 #VittoriaCorsa GRAPHENE 2.0

 We are approaching the 2019 Tour de France and teams are getting ready with all equipment necessary to fight for the yellow jersey.
-Tire choice is one of the most crucial.
+Tire choice is of course one of the most crucial.
 Riders’ confidence in the tire is everything, and it affects their chances to fight for the victory.

 2019 Tour de France will feature seven mountain stages including five mountaintop finishes.
 In particular, for the first time ever, the route will include three mountaintop finishes above 2,000 metres on the Col du Tourmalet, Tignes and Val Thorens.
 The peloton will also have to go over several other mid-stage mountain passes that are above that altitude.
-For such stages, the obvious choice for riders is the #VittoriaCorsa GRAPHENE 2.0.
-The Corsa uses premium cotton casing to conform closer to the road’s surface, providing a smoother ride, easier rolling, and better grip while being lightweight and soft.
+For such stages, the obvious choice for riders is #VittoriaCorsa GRAPHENE 2.0.
+Corsa uses premium cotton casing to conform closer to the road’s surface, providing a smoother ride, easier rolling, and better grip while being lightweight and soft.
 The innovative GRAPHENE 2.0 compound allows for higher speed and mileage.

 The Tour will feature also 54 kilometres of time trialling that are split between one team time trial and one individual time trial. #VittoriaCorsaSpeed GRAPHENE 2.0 is the tire specifically designed for time trials.
 Rated as the fastest tire in the world, Corsa Speed uses the lightest cotton casing and thinnest tread available from Vittoria for maximum speed.